Ve2kyl/alx-low_level_programming/0x01-variables_if_else_while/README.md

 11. The success combination in business is: Do what you do better... and: do more of what you do...

-12. Software is eating the Worl
+12. Software is eating the World